GorillaStack/splitstack-postsapi/README.md

 export AWS_PROFILE=myprofile

 serverless deploy --stage dev

+# you can also run `npm bin`/serverless in bash/zsh to pick up the locally installed copy
 ```

 4. Change into the subdirectories and deploy the other stacks (using the same